 A memorial service will be held Monday, November 11, 10:30 AM at River Road Unitarian Universalist Congregation, 6301 River Rd, Bethesda, MD 20817.
 In lieu of flowers, memorial contributions may be made to the Center for Patient Partnerships at the University of Wisconsin-Madison, www.patientpartnerships.org.
 Interment will be held at Arlington National Cemetery, details to be announced.
 Services entrusted to Sagel Bloomfield Danzansky Goldberg Funeral Care.

-To send flowers to Dr. Robert James Hartzman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Robert James Hartzman, please visit our floral store.